Wald14/readme-generator/README.md

 ## Questions
-- Questions can be received on my [Github](https://github.com/Wald14).
-Please make an issue.
+- Questions can be received on the [Github Repository](https://github.com/Wald14) for this application.
+Please open a new issue.

 ## Acknowledgements